 Make the commitment NOW in writing a good cover letter, one that will make them WANT to call you!

-Employers want an individualized, but thoughtfully written cover letters to screen applicants who are not sufficiently interested in their position or who lack certain skills.
-Sorry, cookie cutter template formats won't cut it; they only show laziness, and lack of attention...and are BORING to read.
+Employers want an individualized thoughtfully written cover letters.
+Cookie cutter template formats won't cut it; they only show laziness, and lack of attention...and are BORING to read.

 Writing a good cover letter serves the purpose of trying to catch the reader's interest.
 It is to a resume or CV (Curriculum Vitae) what a headline is to a book or article.
 Write a bad one, or worse yet, not one at all, then no matter how well written your resume is, the recruiter, hiring manager or potential employer will never see it -- because it will be tossed in the trash can!